 Google has recently announced Mobile First Indexing, the next major change in its Search Ranking Algorithm.
 Read on to find out what it means and how it is likely to impact the rankings of your website.

-From its inception, Google has been experimenting with several new technologies and strategies to make the internet an interesting and safe place for everyone.
-A large part of this effort goes into showing the users relevant and properly designed website in the search results.
+From its inception, Google has been experimenting with several modern technologies and strategies to make the internet an interesting and safe place for everyone.
+A large part of this effort goes into showing the users relevant and professionally designed websites in the search results.

 A complex algorithm is what powers the search results.
 Being the dominant search engine, the swiftness with which it makes tweaks and updates to its search ranking algorithm is almost legendary.